influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ##### User Defined

-[UDF](/kapacitor/v1.4/nodes/u_d_f_node/) &ndash; Kapacitor nakes it possible to plug-in user defined functions, which can then be leveraged as chaining methods in TICKscript.
-A User Defined Function is indicated by the declarating of a new grouping table with the following identifier: `[udf.functions.<UDF_NAME>]`.
+Kapacitor makes it possible to plug-in User Defined Functions ([UDF](/kapacitor/v1.4/nodes/u_d_f_node/)), which can then be leveraged as chaining methods in a TICKscript.
+A User Defined Function is indicated by the declaration of a new grouping table with the following identifier:
+`[udf.functions.<UDF_NAME>]`.
 UDF configurations require a path to an executable identified by the following properties:

 * `prog` &ndash; A string indicating the path to the executable.
 * `args` &ndash; An array of string arguments to be passed to the executable.